AndyDev2013/escapethemaze/README.md

 # AI Project

-The goal of the game is to navigate yourself through the maze to the door which ends in a an end screen.
-Which renders graysquares.
+The goal of the game is to navigate yourself through the maze to the door which ends in a an end screen which renders graysquares.
 You can pick up food and consume it as your hunger goes down and weapons.

 ### Controls